StarKRE22/Atomic/README.md

 Atomic is an object-oriented framework for building core gameplay systems in Unity and C#.

 It simplifies gameplay development by separating data from behavior into small, composable primitives.
-These reusable building blocks—including constants, variables, events, actions, and functions—make gameplay systems modular, explicit, and easy to maintain while reducing boilerplate code
+These reusable building blocks including constants, variables, events, actions, and functions make gameplay systems modular, explicit, and easy to maintain while reducing boilerplate code

 ---